PROCES An investigation was opened by the IGPN after the broadcast of a video showing police beating revelers in the center of Marseille

 And in the end?

 The IGPN’s investigation was ended in June 2021 and the prosecution is prosecuting the two police officers for intentional violence by persons in authority. public, dismissing the fact that they would have been committed in a meeting or that the use of the tear gas canister had been outside the legal framework.
 “The investigation was conducted sloppy, accuses Me Hugues.
 Instead of appearing for violence in assembly, for penalties ranging from 7 to ten years in prison, the prosecution was lowered.
 The prosecution considered that there had been two separate scenes of violence.
 We are on a miscarriage of justice.”
-Contacted, the lawyer for one of the two defendants, Me Félicie Jassem, indicated that his client « was waiting to be judged precisely » and that she would plead for release.
+Contacted, the lawyer for one of the two defendants, Me Félicie Jassem, indicated that she would plead on her side; relax.